tertek/tertek.github.io/_posts/2025-03-08-generate-commit-messages-with-local-llms.md

 ## Generate commit messages with local LLMs

-If you are using VS Code you may have already heard or used [Github Co-Pilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) that comes with a lot of features.
+If you are using VS Code you may have already heart or used [Github Co-Pilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) that comes with a lot of features.
 One super useful feature as I find, is the ability to generate Commits Messages based on your staged file changes.
 Of course this comes with a huge trade-off, as all Cloud-AI usage.

 Since I have switched from VS Code to its more privacy-friendly cousin [VS Codium](https://vscodium.com/) there is no Github Co-Pilot available.
 So I had a look at privacy-friendly alternatives and found a way that works for me.